geewax-tech/wepass-site/privacy.md

 3.7 Under certain circumstances, telephone calls made to any of WePass companies to order and/or service hotlines and/or inquiry telephone numbers are recorded for the purposes of quality control, appraisal, and/or staff management and development.
 In such an event, by agreeing to this Policy, you hereby give your clear and unambiguous consent for the collection, use and disclosure of such Personal Data in accordance to this Policy.

+3.8 Some WePass apps (such as WePass AP Computer Science) contain advertisements.
+These apps may use data regarding your usage of the app to tailor advertisements to your interests.
+This may include information such as the types of content you interact with, your device's location (if permitted), and demographic information such as age and gender (if provided), your email address (if provided) or unique identifer, and quiz statistics and history.
+WePass apps may also use third-party advertising partners to display advertisements within our apps.

+By using WePass apps that contain advertisements, you consent to the collection and use of this data for advertising purposes.
+This data helps us and our advertising partners provide you with more relevant and personalized ads, improving your overall experience with the app.

 ## 4. Transfer of Personal Data Overseas

 Your Personal Data may be processed by WePass, its affiliates, agents and third parties providing services to WePass, in jurisdictions insire and/or outside of Singapore.
 In this event WePass will comply with the terms of the Act.